-What should I do if I think my child is experiencing rotavirus symptoms?
+What Should I do if I think my Child has Rotavirus?

-If you think your child is experiencing rotavirus you should call your child’s doctor.
+If you think your child has rotavirus you should call a healthcare professional.
 Rotavirus in young children and babies can be very upsetting for parents as well as for the child, so quick recognition of its symptoms is very important.
 In a severe case, a child could have as many as 20 diarrheal stools or vomiting episodes in a 24-hour period.